woocommerce/woocommerce-gateway-stripe/tests/manual/manual-tests.md

 I see **Plugin activated** notice.

-## Dismiss feature and ssl notices
+## Dismiss feature and SSL notices

 When Stripe is active, there may be notices such as new features or ssl not detected.
-These notices should be dimissible.
+These notices should be dismissible.

 ### Click on the dismiss/close icon/link in each notice